George Bugliarello: Early life

 George Bugliarello was born as Georgio Bugliarello-Wondrich to Spera Bugliarello-Wondrich and Colonel Federico Bugliarello Magnano di San Lio in Trieste, Italy.
 He studied engineering at the University of Padua from which he graduated in 1951 with summa cum laude.
-He then completed his Master's degree at the University of Minnesota in civil engineering in 1954 and five years later he obtained Ph.D. from the Massachusetts Institute of Technology in both hydrodynamics and civil engineering.
-He also have various honorary degrees from the University of Trieste, the Milwaukee School of Engineering, the Illinois Institute of Technology, Pace University, Trinity College and Rensselaer Polytechnic Institute.
+He then completed his Master's degree at the University of Minnesota civil engineering in 1954 and five years later he obtained a Ph.D. from the Massachusetts Institute of Technology in both hydrodynamics and civil engineering.
+He also has various honorary degrees from the University of Trieste, the Milwaukee School of Engineering, the Illinois Institute of Technology, Pace University, Trinity College and Rensselaer Polytechnic Institute.

 Career

-George had joined the faculty at the Carnegie Mellon University in 1959 as an assistant professor of biotechnology and civil engineering and worked there along with Tin-Kan Hung who was a professor of biomedical engineering until 1969.
+George joined the faculty at Carnegie Mellon University in 1959 as an assistant professor of biotechnology and civil engineering and worked there along with Tin-Kan Hung who was a professor of biomedical engineering until 1969.
 In 1964 he became the founding director of the bioengineering program at CMU and five years later became Dean of engineering at the University of Illinois at Chicago.

 From 1969 to 1972 he was a Director of the Biomedical Engineering Society.

 On October 15, 1973, he was inaugurated as the 13th President of the Polytechnic Institute of New York and served as such till 1994.

 Since 1987 he was a member of the National Academy of Engineering and in 2003 he was elected as a Foreign Secretary of the NAE.

-In 1994 George had launched the Center for Technology and Financial Services at Polytechnic and from 1994 to 1997 he served as chairman on the Board on Infrastructure and the Constructed Environment of the National Research Council (BOSTID).
+In 1994 George had launched the Center for Technology and Financial Services at Polytechnic and from 1994 to 1997 he served as chairman of the Board on Infrastructure and the Constructed Environment of the National Research Council (BOSTID).
 From 1997 to 2011 he was an interim editor of The Bridge (the quarterly publication of the National Academy of Engineering), and was co-founder and co-editor of Technology in Society - An International Journal.
 George also served on several editorial advisory boards, had authored over 300 professional papers, and was the author, co-author or editor of numerous books.

 He was a lifetime member of the National Associate of The National Academies and served as chair of the National Academy of Engineering Council’s International Affairs Committee.